kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/WhatDoesItDoImg-3/SupportedLanguagesForBeModule/Index.rst

 Supported languages for BE module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently the Piwik integration BE module supports the following languages.
+Currently the Matomo integration BE module supports the following languages.
 You can translate this extension yourself via normal TYPO3 translation system (II-XML translation).
 Please provide your translations to the EXT:piwikintegration developer team.